reskillamericans/Tour-Info-Group-BE/README.md

 __*The following steps must be run periodically to keep your work up-to-date!
 You can run these commands as often as possible.
 You want to fetch any new changes as soon as possible.
 Each time you want to begin working, or take a break from your work, run these first.*__
 Be sure to  commit all local changes first.

-1. Switch to the development branch
+1. Switch to the develop-node branch
-    <pre>git checkout development</pre>
+    <pre>git checkout develop-node</pre>
 2. Get all remote upstream changes into your local computer.
     <pre>git fetch upstream</pre>
-3. Merge changes fetched with your local development branch. ('development' must be the currently checked-out branch)
+3. Merge changes fetched with your local develop-node branch. ('develop-node' must be the currently checked-out branch)
-    <pre>git merge upstream/development</pre>
+    <pre>git merge upstream/develop-node</pre>
 4. Push the newly merged changes to your fork's remote (online) repo.
 This is configured as 'origin' by default.
-    <pre>git push origin development</pre>
+    <pre>git push origin develop-node</pre>

-If you've created a new branch to work on rather than working directly on `development`, then run the next steps.
+If you've created a new branch to work on rather than working directly on `develop-node`, then run the next steps.

 5. Switch to your feature branch.
     <pre>git checkout your-feature-branch</pre>
-6. Merge the changes on the newly merged development branch, into your feature branch.
+6. Merge the changes on the newly merged develop-node branch, into your feature branch.
-    <pre>git merge development</pre>
+    <pre>git merge develop-node</pre>
     *You may encounter merge conflicts here.
     [Resolve them](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line),
     then come back and complete the merge.
 If you merge often enough, any conflicts would be trivial and very few.*